Robert-H-Gan/image_segmentation_core50_project/Readme.md

 # Project Core50 image segmentation

-"Using the CORE50 dataset, please compose, train and test an image segmentation algorithm to detect the object "mobile phone".
-Just to clarify, this is a convolutional neural network that takes an RGB image and spits out a black&white image: the area where the mobile phone is should be in white and the rest should be black. "
+In this project, I used the CORE50 dataset to compose, train and test an image segmentation algorithm to detect the object "mobile phone".
+This convolutional neural network takes an RGB image and spits out a black&white image: the area where the mobile phone is will be in white and the rest should be black.

 ### Summary: